-Ahead of the general election for the Cheltenham constituency a debate, set up by the University of Gloucestershire, took place at Park Campus on Tuesday 26th.
+Ahead of the general election on December 12, a debate between Cheltenham candidates took place at Park Campus on Tuesday November 26.

-MP candidates present for the hustings included Alex Chalk (Conservative), George Penny (Labour) and Max Wilkinson (Liberal Democrat).
+The candidates present for the hustings were Alex Chalk (Conservative), George Penny (Labour) and Max Wilkinson (Liberal Democrat).
 The Monster Raving Loony candidate George Ridgeon was not present.

-The debate was moderated by Head of the School of Media Anne Dawson.
-All candidates began by stating their key manifesto points in an election broadcast with the help of Journalism students Louise De Freitas and Paul Sutton.
+The debate was moderated by Anne Dawson, head of the School of Media.
+All candidates began by stating their key manifesto points in an election broadcast with the help of journalism students Louise de Freitas and Paul Sutton.

 Also at the event was Erica Ramos, Vice President of the National Union of Students, who gave a student perspective to the panel.